arc-language/arc-lang/parser/PACKAGE.md

 	// EnterForStmt is called when entering the forStmt production.
 	EnterForStmt(c *ForStmtContext)

+	// EnterSwitchStmt is called when entering the switchStmt production.
+	EnterSwitchStmt(c *SwitchStmtContext)

+	// EnterSwitchCase is called when entering the switchCase production.
+	EnterSwitchCase(c *SwitchCaseContext)

+	// EnterDefaultCase is called when entering the defaultCase production.
+	EnterDefaultCase(c *DefaultCaseContext)

+	// EnterTryStmt is called when entering the tryStmt production.
+	EnterTryStmt(c *TryStmtContext)

+	// EnterExceptClause is called when entering the exceptClause production.
+	EnterExceptClause(c *ExceptClauseContext)

+	// EnterFinallyClause is called when entering the finallyClause production.
+	EnterFinallyClause(c *FinallyClauseContext)

 	// EnterBreakStmt is called when entering the breakStmt production.
 	EnterBreakStmt(c *BreakStmtContext)